LuisEnMarroquin/json-as-xlsx/README.md

 This is a tool that helps to build an excel from a json and it depends only on `xlsx`

+You can see a live example of how it works on this site: [xlsx.marroquin.dev](https://xlsx.marroquin.dev)

 ## Usage

 Just import and use it